petervukovic/VivantForce-Referral-Tracker/README.md

 Four general sources are recognized:

-1. A Custom visit (page URL has one of the valid `utm_source` parameters)
+1. A Custom visit (page URL has `utm_source` parameter with one of the recognized values)
-2. Organic visit (`document.referrer` exists, but isn't the same as host specified in `track()`, i.e. the user came to our site via a link on another site)
+2. Organic visit (`document.referrer` is not blank and differs from the host specified in `track()`, i.e. the user came to our site via a natural link on another site)
 3. Direct visit (`document.referrer` is blank, i.e. the user typed in the address to access the site)
 4. Internal visit (`document.referrer` host is the same as the host being tracked, i.e. the user is browsing the site)